linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

     Follow the prompts to complete the setup for your project.

     - Choose an application template to start your project with.
-This tutorial uses the `Skeleton project` for a base template, but you may choose the `SvelteKit demo app` option to get started seeing what Svelte can do.
+This tutorial later uses the `Skeleton project` for a base template, but you may choose the `SvelteKit demo app` option to get started seeing what Svelte can do.

     - Choose whether you would like type checking within your project.
-This is where you can select TypeScript for your project.
+This is where you can select TypeScript for your project should you want.
 Svelte also has the option of type checking through a JSDoc syntax, which is what this tutorial uses.
-Chose `No` for a more traditional JavaScript experience, without type checking.
+Choose `No` for a more traditional JavaScript experience, without type checking.

     - Choose any additional features you would like from the remaining prompts.
 This tutorial selects `No` to all of these subsequent prompts to make the examples simpler, but the features offered here can improve the development experience for many projects.